Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the advancement of artificial intelligence technology, multirobot systems have been used in more and more applications.
-In tasks like search and rescue or inspection \cite{vergnano2012modeling}, robots often operate in unknown environments without prior access to the environment map.
-During multirobot exploration, robots need to use onboard sensors to perceive and reconstruct the environment efficiently while moving based on certain strategy.
-The early approach, frontier-based exploration \cite{r7}, identifies boundaries of the explored area, guiding robots to ensure complete coverage.
-This kind of methods typically use geometric information from the robots and frontiers to assign either short or long term goals.
-As robots move, they update the map to facilitate future decision-making.
-However, achieving optimal decision is difficult considering robot mobility, sensor capabilities, and coordination.
+\IEEEPARstart{W}{ith} the advancement of artificial intelligence technology, multirobot systems are being increasingly applied in various applications.
+In tasks such as search and rescue or inspection \cite{vergnano2012modeling}, robots often operate in unknown environments without prior access to an environment map.
+During multirobot exploration, robots need to use onboard sensors to perceive and reconstruct the environment efficiently while navigating based on a specific strategy.
+An early approach, frontier-based exploration \cite{r7}, identifies boundaries of the explored area, guiding robots to ensure complete coverage.
+These methods typically use geometric information of the robots and frontiers to assign either short-term or long-term goals.
+As robots move, they continuously update the map to facilitate future decision-making.
+However, achieving optimal decision-making remains challenging due to factors such as robot mobility, sensor capabilities, and coordination constraints.
 Some approaches model the environment using occupancy grids or distance-based topological maps, framing the collaborative exploration task as a combinatorial optimization problem \cite{r9,r10,r11}.
-Despite that optimization solvers can guarantee optimal solutions, they typically suffer from high computational complexity due to the NP-hard property of the problem.
-To address this challenge, some researchers apply heuristic methods with relaxed constraints to improve target point allocation among robots \cite{yamauchi1997frontier,r13,r14}.
+While optimization solvers can guarantee optimal solutions, they typically suffer from high computational complexity due to the NP-hard property of the problem.
+To address this challenge, some researchers employ heuristic methods with relaxed constraints to improve target point allocation among robots \cite{yamauchi1997frontier,r13,r14}.
 These methods, guided by manually designed heuristic functions, offer significant computational efficiency.
-However, since heuristic rules are based on human intuition, they usually lack generality and often lead to suboptimal and locally constrained decisions.
+However, since heuristic rules are based on human intuition, they usually lack generalization ability and often lead to suboptimal and locally constrained decisions.